JaimeStill/magick-journal/content/ritual/2020/08/03/index.md

 # Solar FourFold Breath

 When I sank into the meditation, I saw my five energy spheres emerge prominently within my body.
 When I inhaled, the solar energy streamed down into the radiant white sphere, down through the rest of the spheres.
 As I held my breath, the solar energy rotated around inside of the spheres, blending the energies.
-WHen I exhaled, all of the blended solar energy rushed out and circulated into my aura.
+When I exhaled, all of the blended solar energy rushed out and circulated into my aura.
 As I held the exhale, I felt the electricity of my aura crackling at the fringes.
 In the end of the meditation, I spent a moment appreciating how lucky I have been to meet so many great people these past few years.
 I'm really starting to find joy in meaningful engagements with real people.